 Looking to add a new city to your Florida itinerary?
-The northern gateway to the Sunshine State, Jacksonville, FL, is a destination you can’t miss.
-With sandy shores and a thrumming nightlife scene, this North Florida city is a popular choice among families and college-aged bar hoppers alike.
+Jacksonville, FL, is a destination you can’t miss.
+The northern gateway to the Sunshine State, this North Florida city boasts sandy shores and a thrumming nightlife scene, making it a popular choice among families and college-aged bar hoppers alike.

 Known as Jax among locals, Jacksonville is one of the Sunshine State’s hottest destinations.
 From beaches and nature reserves to bucket-list-type attractions such as zoos and museums, Jax is both full of excitement and opportunity for some R&R.